guoguo12/challenge-framework/README.md

   p.next = n;
 }
 ```
 You were probably able to figure it out based on the first example &mdash; it's `(function (while (if)))`.
-Our DSL can also represent variable assignments and if-else statements.
+Our DSL can also represent variable declarations and if-else statements.
 For example,
 ```JavaScript
 var health = getShipHealth();
 if (health < 0) {